Calculator (character): Powers and abilities

-The Calculator has a genius level intelligence and is a skilled manipulator and superb strategist, possessing numerous criminal contacts.
+The Calculator possesses a genius-level intelligence, and is recognized as a skilled manipulator and strategist, with numerous criminal contacts.

 In his early career Calculator has used a battlesuit with a large calculator in the chest area.
 The computers in the suit can accurately predict the actions of any hero or even the Earth itself.
 A projector in the helmet is linked to the suit and can create items by solidifying the dust in the air.
 Calculator no longer uses this battlesuit and its whereabouts are unknown.

 In the Birds of Prey series, Calculator worked with four other supervillains in his cabal to absorb part of Kilg%re's nanotech into himself and gain technology-manipulating abilities.